gmofishsauce/yarc/README.md

 pipelining.

-In December 2021, the design changed to a 16-bit computer with separate address and data busses, minimal pipelining, an 8-bit/2 cycle ALU, and two hardware stacks.
+In December 2021, the design changed to a 16-bit computer with separate address and data busses, minimal pipelining, an 8-bit/2-cycle ALU, and two hardware stacks.
 In short, a general register machine with specific concessions to the efficient implementation of Charles Moore's FORTH programming language.